Eagle Rock, Los Angeles: Demographics

 The neighborhood is inhabited by a wide variety of ethnic and socioeconomic groups and the creative class.
 Over the past decade the Eagle Rock and neighboring Highland Park have been experiencing gentrification as young professionals have moved from nearby neighborhoods such as Los Feliz and Silver Lake.
 A core of counter-culture writers, artists and filmmakers has existed in Eagle Rock since the 1920s.

 According to the "Mapping L.A." project of the Los Angeles Times, the 2000 U.S. census counted 32,493 residents in 4.25 mi2 Eagle Rock neighborhood, 7,644 people per square mile; a population density considered average for the city and Los Angeles County.
 In 2008, the city estimated that the population had increased to 34,466.
 In 2000, the median age for residents was 35, about average for city and county neighborhoods.

 The neighborhood was considered "highly diverse" ethnically within Los Angeles, with a relatively high percentage of Asian people.
 The breakdown was Latinos, 40.3%; whites, 29.8%; Asians, 23.9%; blacks, 1.8%; and others, 4.1%.
 The Philippines (35.1%) and Mexico (25.1%) were the most common places of birth for the 38.5% of the residents who were born abroad—an average figure for Los Angeles.

 The median yearly household income in 2008 dollars was $67,253, considered high for the city.
 The neighborhood's income levels, like its ethnic composition, can still be marked by notable diversity, but typically ranges from lower-middle to upper-middle class.
 Renters occupied 43.9% of the housing stock, and house- or apartment-owners held 56.1%.
 The average household size of 2.8 people was considered normal for Los Angeles.

 Thirty percent of Eagle Rock residents aged 25 and older had earned a four-year degree by 2000, an average percentage for the city.

 Geography

-Eagle Rock is bordered by Glendale on the north and west, Highland Park on the southeast, Glassell Park on the southwest, and Pasadena on the east.
+Eagle Rock is bordered by Glendale to the north and west, Highland Park to the southeast, Glassell Park to the southwest, and Pasadena to the east.
 Major thoroughfares include Eagle Rock Boulevard and Colorado Boulevard, with Figueroa Street along the eastern boundary.
 The Glendale and Ventura freeways run along the district's western and northern edges, respectively.

 Landmarks

 Center for the Arts Eagle Rock, built in a Mission Revival style in 1927.

 The neighborhood is home to many historic and architecturally significant homes, many done in the Craftsman, Georgian, Streamline Moderne, Art Deco and Mission Revival styles.
-There are nine Los Angeles Historic-Cultural Monuments in Eagle Rock:
+There are nineteen Los Angeles Historic-Cultural Monuments in Eagle Rock: